top of page

 During services I learned more about Jesus and the role he'd played in my journey.
 The pastor used terms like "transformed by grace" that described what had happened to me.
 Turns out it's a thing, and Christians are accustomed to people like me showing up.

 A relationship with Jesus is like hitting the speed dial for a direct line to divine presence.
-Not everyone needs the speed dial; they have their own way and I respect that.
+Not everyone needs the speed dial; they have their own way of connecting with God, and I respect that.
 I believe Jesus comes to people like me, who can't find their phone or don't know the number, or stubbornly refuse to dial.

 God in all things: every sunrise and sunset feels personal now.

-There isn't anything wrong with the person I was before, or the music I was playing.
-I'm still me, I still love to rock...
+There isn't anything wrong with who I was before, or the music I was playing.
+I'm still me, I still love to rock out...
 I don't go around quoting the Bible and flailing myself with palms.
-Sometimes I miss the fun and glamour of my former life, but I don't need it like I used to.
+But something fundamental has shifted.
 There isn't much ego-stroking or applause when singing in church.
-You aren't singing to entertain, you're singing to inspire, and call attention to what God is capable of.
+Rather than singing to entertain, I hope to inspire and call attention to what God is capable of.
 Things like what he did for me, when he first took the wheel and told me to move over.
 If it happens to you, I suggest you let him drive you to your destiny.
 Not the one you thought you wanted; the one he knows is right for you.

 These days I'm happy to talk about transforming from atheist to believer with anyone who's interested.
 I spent Sam's $100, and I guess 20 years later it's finally time to pay it forward.